The mainstay of EB care is daily, meticulous skin and wound care.

 Here are some retention dressings AHPCS can provide:

 Specialty absorbent dressings are made up of dry dressings with highly absorbent fiber layers.

 Application: Can be applied directly to the wound or applied over another dressing and secured in place with rolled gauze or a retention dressing.

 Precautions: Do not use on a dry wound.

-Here are some specialty absorbent dressings MPCS can provide:
+Here are some specialty absorbent dressings AHPCS can provide:

 Tape can be used to secure a wound dressing or a medical device.
 In terms of EB, tape should never be applied directly to skin.

 Application: Can be used to secure medical devices such as EKG electrodes, IVs and dressings.